prtmoswal/cnn_melonama_assignment/README.md

 Dataset visualisation → Create a code to visualize one instance of all the nine classes present in the dataset

 #### Model Building & training : Create a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model rescale images to normalize pixel values between (0,1).
-Choose an appropriate optimiser and loss function for model training Train the model for ~20 epochs
+Choose an appropriate optimiser and loss function for model training <br />
+Train the model for ~20 epochs <br />
-Write your findings after the model fit, see if there is evidence of model overfit or underfit
+Write your findings after the model fit, see if there is evidence of model overfit or underfit <br />

 #### Choose an appropriate data augmentation strategy to resolve underfitting/overfitting Model Building & training on the augmented data :
 Create a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model rescale images to normalize pixel values between (0,1).